w3f/Grants-Program/applications/Prediqs.md

 ### Problem Statement

 Prediction markets are often centralized, costly, and limited in scope.
-Prediqs addresses these issues by offering a decentralized, user-driven platform built on Polkadot's robust infrastructure.
+Prediqs addresses these issues by offering a decentralized, user-driven platform built on Polkadot’s robust infrastructure.

 ### Target Audience